 Rehoboth McKinley Christian Health Care

 New Mexico-based Rehoboth McKinley Christian Health Care is a nonprofit hospital that serves the Navajo Nation.
-In February 2021, it was reported the facility was targeted by a known cybercriminal group and that they had stolen and posted sensitive employee information online.
-The exploited information included job applications, employee background checks and employee injury reports, along with some patient information, according to Health IT Security’s write-up of the incident.
+In February 2021, the facility was targeted by a known ransomware group that not only encrypted sensitive employee information but also stole and leaked that data online.
+The exploited information included job applications, employee background checks and employee injury reports, along with some patient information, according to Health IT Security.

 Upon discovery, systems were reportedly taken offline, and the hospital had to revert to paper processing to keep the facility running.

-• It’s unknown whether Rehoboth McKinley Christian Health Care paid the ransom, but media reports speculate that since the hackers removed information from their website, that the facility may have met their demands.
-An investigation is ongoing.
+- It’s unknown whether Rehoboth McKinley Christian Health Care paid the ransom, but media reports speculate that the facility may have met their demands since the hackers eventually removed the stolen data from their website.

 University Hospital

-In September 2020 University Hospital in Newark, NJ, fell victim to a ransomware attack that stemmed from a phishing scheme after an employee shared credentials.
+In September 2020, University Hospital in Newark, NJ, fell victim to a ransomware attack that stemmed from a deceptive phishing scheme.
 The attack, carried out by a group known as SunCrypt, stole and encrypted 240 GB of data, including patient information, according to Bleeping Computer.

-• To prevent the sensitive information from being published, the facility paid $670,000 in ransom (paid in 61.90 bitcoins).
+- To prevent the sensitive information from being published, the facility paid $670,000 in ransom.

 Conclusion